sminez/ad/README.md

 a variety of bugs and crashes in places that I've not managed to fully track down yet.
 If you do try it out and spot something that is broken, please raise an issue on GitHub so I can look into it.
-The project is also under active development and while I aim to avoid arbitrary incompatible changes to the way the edior works, I am not yet committing to a stable interface, keybindings or default behaviours.
+The project is also under active development and while I aim to avoid arbitrary incompatible changes to the way the editor works, I am not yet committing to a stable interface, keybindings or default behaviours.
 If you are using `ad` and you find that something is no longer working as expected following an update, please refer to the git log for details of what has changed.